SengitU/ugurcan.sengit/content/posts/testing-module-dependencies-51.md

 I've been searching for an elegant way to inject module dependencies in nodejs.
 I need to inject dependencies mostly for testing, and test frameworks usually have their dependency injection approach.
 Even though I admit that it's overkill for a small sized project, I've been using jest for a while.
 It also has its own dependency injection solutions.

-Assume that, you have following module;
+Assume that, you have the following module;

 ```js
 const fancyLogger = require('../utils/fancy-logger');